-This course is the second in the Generalist Practice Sequence.
-The course covers the application of the generalist intervention model or planned change process with individuals and families from diverse populations.
-Emphasis is on professionalism, self awareness, human diversity, systems theory, ecological perspective, and strengths perspective.
+This is the second of three required courses in the Generalist Practice Sequence.
+The course examines the application of the generalist intervention model or planned change process with individuals and families from diverse populations.
+Emphasis is on pro

 SWK 314 Nature & Meaning of Child Welfare (3 Credits)